SuperNEMO-DBD/Falaise/README.rst

 A pipeline architecture is used in which the pipeline stages may be configured and added to at runtime via a plugin system.
+Code for pipeline stages is stored in the ``modules`` subdirectory with each module (or set of modules) having its own directory.
+Note that if you are using an SVN checkout of Falaise that some of these module directories may be imported via an svn:externals link.

 TODO : other apps and APIs.